Where’s the best place to put my smartplug?

 To make sure I was getting the best bang for my buck with the smart plug, I picked the brain of my coworker Scott, who is the most smart-home savvy person I know.
 His tips included:

-Maximize your savings by attaching a power bar to your smart plug.
+Another option to maximize your savings would be to attach a power strip to your smart plug.
 If you’ve only got one to work with, you’re not doing yourself any favors by plugging a single bedside lamp into your smartplug.
 By attaching a power bar to the smart plug, you can maximize your savings by ensuring that multiple electricity-hogging appliances or devices all get shut off when you want them to.

 Put your smart plug near your most energy-sucking appliances and devices.
 Lots of appliances and devices are what could be called “vampire appliances”, meaning that even though it looks like they might be turned off, they are still sucking small amounts of “phantom power”, and adding unnecessary costs to your energy bill.
 By attaching these devices to a smart plug, you can ensure they are totally off when not in use.
 These appliances and devices include: